Mitochondria99/Purple/README.md

 `withdraw`: LPs can remove their funds, subject to certain conditions (like ensuring that total liquidity remains above a minimum threshold).

+Penalty is given to the liquidity providers for providing unneccesary liquidity.

 ### Incentive Mechanism

 Liquidity providers earn incentives based on the fees generated from traders' positions and the relative proportion of liquidity they've supplied.These fees are accumulated in the LiquidityVault and deducted from trader's position's collateral.